-Flat filters need to be replaced every month, while pleated filters should work around three months.
-You can also buy a washable filter that will work for about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.

 To make changing your filter easier down the line, draw with a permanent pen on your furnace outside or ductwork to indicate the airflow direction and filter size.